deanrad/rxfx-devto/markdown_files/test-2cgd-temp-slug-4417449.md

 Though the elderly account for a large percentage of the population, it is not widely understood how to accommodate their needs in the UX on websites and mobile devices.
 Guidelines that speak to typography, contrast, and accessibility (a11y) are a great start.
 But they don't address the specific concerns of the elderly, or more generally the less-coordinated, slower, or easily confused.

 It's not surprising that we often fail to deliver products that the elderly can use with ease.
 Not every able-bodied person realizes how confusing an app can become when a user has placed an errant finger on a touchscreen, or when the app fails to show visual feedback in response to user actions.

 But, with years of work and life experience dealing with the elderly population, I've distilled some principles that you, the JavaScript developer, can use to improve your interaction design.
-These tips will be a supplement to all of the issues like font size and accessibility Let's exemplify them, then see the coding tools - 𝗥𝘅𝑓𝑥 libraries - that can help you raise your code to these standards without losing focus on the path of the regular user.
+These tips will be a supplement to all of the issues like font size and accessibility Let's exemplify them, then see the coding tools - RxFx libraries - that can help you raise your code to these standards without losing focus on the path of the regular user.
 Grandparents deserve a great user experience too!

 Here are 5 principles which you should test any code for the elderly against before shipping: